2nd International Workshop on

 - Inspection and Debugging

-- Usability and acceptance by stakeholders in the OS&OI ecosystems
+- Usability and acceptance by stakeholders in the open science and innovation ecosystems

 - STI Data science and semantic technologies